benjaminbolling/DynaGUI/README.md

 </table>

 ### Part 4: Plotting (also referred to as NV)
-Clicking on Plotting beneath Random will open a widget that looks like the top-left widget in the figure below:
+Clicking on Plotting beneath Random in the launcher will open a widget that looks like the top-left widget in the figure below:
 <table>
     <tr>
         <td>